Houston Rockets vs. Golden State Warriors Injury Report

 Jae’Sean Tate — Out: Right ankle impingement

-Both the Warriors and Rockets are two of the teams more fortunate to enter the postseason with a majority of their core’s healthy.

-Houston will be without playable pieces in Jae’Sean Tate and Jock Landale.
-And while they’d certainly rather have their squad fully healthy, they’re not back-breaking hits ahead of a vitally important series.
+The Rockets and Warriors injury reports remain the same as Game 1.
+Houston is without a few rotational-level players in forward Jock Landale and guard Jae’Sean Tate, though the two would see extremely limited minutes, if any, versus Golden State.

-The Warriors will be a full-go, with superstar Stephen Curry, as well as staunch defender Gary Payton II, both nursing thumb injuries, but available.
+The Warriors are fully healthy, with both superstar Stephen Curry and rotational guard Gary Payton both battling through respective thumb injuries.